 - Your claim: Some of the most vital records you keep will be those that directly relate to your workers’ compensation claim.
 It can serve as important evidence later on if your employer or their insurance company disputes your claim.
 Some of the documents you should keep copies of include accident reports, claim forms, reports from your doctor, contact for information for any witnesses, all correspondence between you and your employer or their insurance company, your acceptance or denial letter from the insurance company, and all forms you filed with the state workers’ compensation agency.
 Make sure that you also keep notes of any phone conversations you have with your employer’s insurance company regarding your claim, including the date, the name of the person you spoke with, what he or she told you, and how or if you followed up with the conversation.

 Workers’ Compensation Attorney in Marietta & Cobb County

 If you sustained an injury in a workplace accident, regardless of who is at fault, you could be entitled to important workers’ compensation benefits.
-At Chestnut & Beller, our team of Marietta and Cobb County workers’ compensation attorneys is committed to protecting your rights throughout every step of the process to ensure you receive the benefits that you deserve.
+At Chestnut & Beller, our team of Marietta and Cobb County workers’ compensation attorneys is dedicated to guiding you every step of the process to ensure you receive the benefits that you deserve.